mayl730/population-of-japan/README.md

 `npm run build` : Build the production-ready code in the dist folder.

 ## Future Update
-- [ ] Show error message on the website under failure state
+- [ ] Display error messages on the website during failure states.
-- [ ] Implement test by using Cypress
+- [ ] Conduct tests using Cypress.